 Attorney Discipline, Ethics Matters, Professional Defense

-Legal professionals can depend on Cooper Levenson attorneys to guide them regarding the Rules of Professional Conduct adopted by the Supreme Court of New Jersey.
-Our attorneys have published and spoken on legal ethics topics and have argued legal ethics matters.
+Legal professionals can depend on Cooper Levenson attorneys to guide them regarding the Rules of Professional Conduct both prophylactically and in the context of allegations of ethical violations.

 Practice Area Attorneys